WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-30-Parsing-your-way-to-a-tester-mindset.markdown

 > int NumBytes(byte * pbBeg, byte * pbEnd)
 > ```

+Spoiler alert: if you like to solve problems on your own, then the section titled "The test cases get to the heart of the problem" might ruin it for you.
+It doesn't show the code (I save that for the end of the article), but the test cases in that section make the answer almost obvious, and that's no fun for the puzzle solving inclined.

 Green Flags
 ===================================
 The green flags in this question are very targeted, very specific